 There are a variety of ways to engage students in classwork when the University is closed or you cannot be present for your class.
 Below are some tools that are available in Blackboard that you may want to try:

-- Blackboard Collaborate Enables an online collaboration platform with several different methods of collaboration available: two-way audio, video, interactive whiteboard, application and desktop sharing, etc.
+- Zoom Enables an online collaboration platform with several different methods of collaboration available: two-way audio, video, interactive whiteboard, application and desktop sharing, etc.

 - Journals Journals are a personal space for students to communicate privately with you about their opinions, ideas, and concerns about your course, or discuss and analyze course related materials.